iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-08-20
+- Treat "developer" license level as dev key so in-progress plugins like page select are visible to dev installs
+- Center layout toggle icon and equalize action button heights across the gallery controls
+- Replace watermark emoji with stamp icon and move watermark settings into a dedicated plugin config

 ## 2025-08-19
 - Allow selecting individual thumbnails for partial PDF export, automatically choosing all pages when none are selected